ericma2014/json-api-user/readme.txt

 Hope this will help some.

+=Pro Version - JSON API User Plus=

-For details: http://www.parorrey.com/solutions/json-api-user/ A pro-version of this plugin will be available shortly that will support BuddyPress Messages component, BuddyPress avatar upload and other BuddyPress related functions to integrate BuddyPress features to your mobile app via REST.
+A pro version of this plugin, JSON API User Plus, is available here http://www.parorrey.com/solutions/json-api-user-plus/ that supports BuddyPress Messages component, BuddyPress avatar upload and other BuddyPress related functions to integrate BuddyPress features in your mobile app via REST.

+'JSON API User Plus' includes API key which protects and restricts the endpoint calls.
+This key can be updated from Settings > User Plus options page.
+Your app must include this key with every call to get the data from REST API.
+Please see documentation for calling endpoints examples for 'JSON API User Plus'.

 ==Installation==